Shahid0120/Shahid0120.github.io/_posts/2024-05-31-episode-one-data-scoc-ibm.md

 ---
 layout: single
 classes: wide
-title: "Episode One (UNSW Data Soc x IBM ML project) : Data Preproccessing"
+title: "Episode One (IBM x UNSW machine learning project) : Data Preprocessing"
 header:
 categories:
-  - Projects
+  - ML
 author_profile: True
 ---

 Today was the first day of attending a term-long project with Data Society UNSW, in collaboration with IBM.
+The lecturer from Dr. Saeed Kasmani, a Senior AI engineer from IBM presented the fundamentals of data science workflow.
 The main premise is that throughout the term, we will try to optimize a machine learning algorithm with a dataset.
 During the term, an IBM machine learning engineer will teach us the fundamentals of machine learning, including data preprocessing and learning algorithms.

 # The client and objective